Income Tax Calculator

 How does this income tax calculator work?

-Just enter some basic information about yourself, and our income tax calculator will estimate how much tax you'll owe, or — if you see a negative number — how big your refund might be.
+Just enter some basic information about yourself, and our income tax calculator will estimate how much tax you'll owe, or how big your refund might be.

 It’s perfect for the roughly 10 million Americans who deal with the uncertainty of having self-employment income and want to know how it will affect their taxes.
 If you do have a W-2 job — with or without a side gig — our calculator will even estimate your withholding.
 That way, you won’t have to dig up your tax forms to get a useful result.